 This might be the most egregious of Ads mistakes.
 Google systems are designed to help you track and learn from data, so ignoring conversions is a major mistake that needs to be avoided.
 Implementing conversion tracking and activating Google Analytics helps you determine campaign performance and effectiveness.

 Not Testing Copy Variations

-Remember when we said Adwords isn't a set-it-and-forget-it tool?
-It is vital to test different types of ad copy in your Google Adwords.
+Remember when we said Ads isn’t a set-it-and-forget-it tool?
+It is vital to test different types of ad copy in your Google Ads.
 Add and test multiple variations on your call to action, text boxes, and other content to see which formats work best and which ones underperform.